Suggester/Documentation/staff/acomment.md

 Use this command to add an anonymous comment to a suggestion, shown as "Staff Comment" on the suggestion embed.

 ### Usage
-Run `.acomment [suggestion ID] (comment)` in any channel the bot can read and send messages in.
+Run `.acomment [suggestion id] (comment)` in any channel the bot can read and send messages in.

 ### Arguments
-`suggestion ID`: The ID of the suggestion you want to anonymously comment on\
+`suggestion id`: The id of the suggestion you want to anonymously comment on\
 `comment`: The comment to add

 ### Supported Formatting